oxidecomputer/crucible/tools/README.md

 A simple script to create three downstairs regions at var/88[1-3]0

 ## downstairs_daemon.sh
+NOTE: don't use this if you can, use the `dsc` binary instead.
 A highly custom script that starts three downstairs in a loop and will keep them restarted when they are killed.
 A bunch of assumptions are made around where the region directory is and which ports the downstairs use.